chadwhitacre/openpath/_posts/2025-02-03-the-birth-of-the-american-empire.md

 > was largely free of armed conflict.

 I strongly suspect that in Elon's mind, January 20, 2025 was the end of the American Republic and the birth of the American Empire.
-He has forked the United States, just like Octavian did Rome.
+He thinks of himself as having forked the United States, just as Octavian did Rome.

 ## So What?